MCCTeam/MCCTeam.github.io/docs/guide/usage.md

 In scripts and remote control, no slash is needed to perform the command, eg. `quit`.

-> **NOTE: Some commands may not be documented yet or are defined in description of Chat Bots, use `/help` to list them all, or you can contribute to this page.**
+> **ℹ️ NOTE: Some commands may not be documented yet or are defined in description of Chat Bots, use `/help` to list them all, or you can contribute to this page.**

 ### `quit`